Glossary of cancer terms

 Tumour: An excessive growth of cells resulting in an abnormal mass.
 A tumour may be either benign or cancerous.

-Tumour lysis syndrome: A life-threatening emergency that can occur when a tumour breaks down very fast in response to treatment characterized by metabolic abnormalities.
+Tumour lysis syndrome: A life-threatening emergency that can occur when a tumour breaks down very fast in response to treatment characterised by metabolic abnormalities.

 Tumour marker: A substance sometimes found in an increased amount in the blood, other body fluids, or tissues and which may suggest the presence of some types of cancer.
 Also called biomarkers.